human-pangenomics/hpp_production_workflows/coverage/phasing/README.md

 Note the default values for `--minReadLen` and `--minAlignmentLen` are both `5k` and should be changed if not desired.

+### Workflows

+Each of the phasing and correction programs is wdlized separately and the wdl files can be found  in `coverage/wdl/tasks`.
+The phasing wdl file is named [`phase_reads.wdl`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/wdl/tasks/phase_reads.wdl) and the correction wdl file is named [`correct_bam.wdl`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/wdl/tasks/correct_bam.wdl).

 ### Acknowledgements

-Thanks to Heng Li for sharing the core idea of `mmphase` which is incorporated in `phase_reads` with some modifications.
+Thanks to Heng Li for sharing the core idea of [`mmphase`](https://github.com/lh3/minimap2/tree/master/misc) which is incorporated in `phase_reads` with some modifications.